 2022 Hyundai Santa Fe for Sale in Springfield, MA

 The 2022 Hyundai Santa Fe is hard to define, and that’s a good thing.
 It’s larger than a compact crossover yet smaller than its midsized competitors.
 So, for many car shoppers, the five-passenger Santa Fe is the best of both worlds.
-Adding to this crossover’s flexibility is the ability to buy the Santa Fe with either just the essentials or with near-luxury levels of equipment.
+Adding to this crossover’s flexibility is the choice to buy it with either just the essentials or with near-luxury levels of equipment.
 It’s up to you.
 There’s a practical side to the Santa Fe, too, since it offers up to 72.1 cu. ft. of cargo space and up to 3,500 pounds of towing strength.

-The Santa Fe is made in four trim levels: SE, SEL, Limited, and Calligraphy.
-The SE and SEL are powered by a 2.5-liter four-cylinder engine making 191 horsepower and 181 lb.-ft. of torque.
+The Santa Fe is made in a quintet of trim levels: SE, SEL, XRT, Limited, and Calligraphy.
+The SE, SEL, and XRT have a 2.5-liter four-cylinder engine making 191 horsepower and 181 lb.-ft. of torque.
 The Limited and Calligraphy upgrade to a turbocharged version with an output of 281 horsepower and 311 lb.-ft. of torque.
 All Santa Fe trims get an eight-speed automatic transmission.
 The drivetrain is front-wheel by default, but Hyundai’s HTRAC all-wheel-drive (AWD) system is available on all Santa Fes.

-The EPA has estimated mileage for the SE and SEL at 25 mpg in the city and 28 mpg on the highway for the FWD setup, which dips to 22 city/25 highway as a tradeoff for the benefits of AWD.
+The EPA has estimated mileage for the trims with the base powertrain at 25 mpg in the city and 28 mpg on the highway for the FWD setup.
+This dips to 22 city/25 highway as a tradeoff for the benefits of AWD.
 The Limited and Calligraphy are rated for 22 city/28 highway with FWD and 21 city/28 highway with AWD.

 Based on model year EPA mileage ratings.
 Use for comparison purposes only.
 Your actual mileage will vary depending on how you drive and maintain your vehicle.